rust-project-primer/book/src/intro.md

 This book will not teach you Rust, nor will it explain Rust syntax in any way.
-For that, there are already plenty of other books, some of which are linked in the [Prerequisites](intro/prerequisites.md) section.
-Instead, the focus is on practises, high-level advice with examples.
-Ideally, this book should help you, no matter if you are a project manager evaluating Rust and trying to understand best practises, if you have recently learned Rust and want to embark on your first real-world project, or if you already have some experience but want to lookup specific tooling or solve specific problems.
+For that, there are already plenty of other books, some of which are linked in the [Resources](intro/resources.md) section.
+Instead, the focus is on practices, high-level advice with examples.
+Ideally, this book should help you, no matter if you are a project manager evaluating Rust and trying to understand best practices, if you have recently learned Rust and want to embark on your first real-world project, or if you already have some experience but want to lookup specific tooling or solve specific problems.

 The book largely follows a recipe format.
 Each chapter is fairly self-contained, so you can focus on specific topics as needed.
 It is not intended as a guide for